-This differs from the traditional model that many OB/GYNs still practice today, in which they multitask and may be seeing patients in their offices at the same time they have a patient in labor in the hospital.
-In these scenarios, the labor nurse does much of the labor management and calls the doctor when the mom is ready to deliver or if an emergency arises, such as concerns for the baby’s heart rate or the need for an emergency Cesarean section.
+This differs from the traditional model that many OB/GYNs still practice today, in which they multitask and maybe seeing patients in their offices at the same time they have a patient in labor in the hospital.
+In these scenarios, the labor nurse does much of the labor-management and calls the doctor when the mom is ready to deliver or if an emergency arises, such as concerns for the baby’s heart rate or the need for an emergency Cesarean section.

 What this means is that in the most extreme emergencies, care may be delayed some until the doctor can make it to the hospital.
 When an obstetric hospitalist is present, however, emergencies such as these can be dealt with as soon as they arise, since these doctors are physically present on Labor and Delivery at all times.
 In some cases, this may make the difference between life and death, or a good outcome and a less than ideal one.

 Having an obstetric hospitalist present can also mean more than just managing emergencies.
 For safety reasons, if a woman wants to undertake a trial of labor after cesarean (also known as a TOLAC), a physician must be present in the hospital for her entire labor for the safety of the mom and baby.
-Because of this, many OB/GYNs who are unable to provide this level of care (because they also must be in clinic, for example) will not offer TOLACs to their patients and only allow them to deliver by repeat C-section.
-This can lead to many unnecessary surgical births, and in some parts of the country it means many women don’t have the choice to try for a TOLAC.
+Because of this, many OB/GYNs who are unable to provide this level of care (because they also must be in the clinic, for example) will not offer TOLACs to their patients and only allow them to deliver by repeat C-section.
+This can lead to many unnecessary surgical births, and in some parts of the country, it means many women don’t have the choice to try for a TOLAC.
 Having an obstetric hospitalist takes this barrier away, and gives women more choice in how they want to give birth.